 All financial liabilities are recognized initially at fair value and in case of loans and borrowings and payables, net of directly attributable cost.
-Fees of recurring nature are directly recognised in statement of profit and loss as finance cost iii) Derivative Financial Instruments and Hedge Accounting:
+Fees of recurring nature are directly recognised in statement of profit and loss as finance cost.

 B. Subsequent Measurement: